ilvhrbdy/murmur/README.md

 - Please, go away!
 ```

-But this is two states separated by empty line:
+You can separate two responses into two different states by using two empty lines:
 ```
-- First state phrase.
+- First state.

-- Next state phrase.
+- Next state.
 ```

 Also you start a new state when defining a response after options: